-- To ensure that the IRS receives the request on time
+- The IRS receives the request on time.

-- To ensure you do not lose your right to file a claim
+- You do not lose your right to file a claim.

-- Filing it early will save you years of headaches.
+- Filing it early saves you years of headaches.

 Alternate Rules for Requesting Equitable Relief

-If you are requesting equitable relief for a balance due AND a credit/refund
+If you request equitable relief for a balance due, credit, or refund…

-It is possible to file that is on time for one of these amounts and not the other.
+You can file on time for one of these amounts and not the other.

-File a properly prepared claim as soon as you possibly can.
-The rules timely filed claims are complex and easy to mess up if you are not familiar with them.
+File for relief with a properly prepared claim as soon as you possibly can.
+The rules for timely filed claims are complex.
+It’s easy to mess up if you are not familiar with them.